talister/AEONlib/README.md

 ## SOAR

-SOAR is functionally the same as LCO, but has it's own set of instruments and be configured seperately.
+SOAR is functionally the same as LCO, but has its own set of instruments and can be configured seperately.

 ### Dependency group
 SOAR requires no additional dependency groups to be installed.